 by Gerco Hoogeweg, Raven Loonatics Birdathon Team Member

 If you’re thinking about participating in the Birdathon, but you’re not sure where to start, read on.
 First, what exactly is the Birdathon?
 It’s a fun way for a team of people to count birds and raise money for Loudoun Wildlife Conservancy.
-You choose any 48-hour period from April 23 to May 22, 2022 and try to find as many bird species as you can in Loudoun County in that period.
+You choose any 48-hour period from April 22 to May 21, 2023 and try to find as many bird species as you can in Loudoun County in that period.
 There are prizes for the team that finds the most species (as well as prizes for other categories).
 Of course, there are some rules you’ll need to follow, which are described in Forming a Birdathon team.
 If you participated in the Walk for Wildlife last fall, you’ll find that the rules for the Birdathon are quite different.
-You can read about the adventures of some of the Birdathon teams in the 2021 Birdathon Team Summaries report.
+You can read about the adventures of some of the Birdathon teams in the 2022 Birdathon Team Summaries.

 How to Form a Team?

 Anyone can form at team.
 Birdathons are for birders of all levels and ages.
 A team typically consists four people, but smaller and larger teams participate as well.
 Doing a Birdathon with several people is more fun, and you’ll see more species because each team member is an extra set of eyes.
 Ask your birding friends and acquaintances if they have an interest and are available.
 You can also form a team with your family.
 We have had several family teams participate over the years.
 All you need to do is ask.
 If you don’t know who to ask, please reach out to us at firstname.lastname@example.org to ask for suggestions.